 We've been working on my sunroom (aka: My office) over the past few years.
 Over the last few years, we've painted the interior brick, added a mini split for heat and air and updated the lighting.
 Recently, I refreshed and added some decor, plants and more to the space.
 See the current Sunroom Home Office as it stands right now.

 Kitchen, Eat-In Kitchen, Formal Dining, Living Room and Loft Hallway

 Eat-In Kitchen: Completed

 Art | Hanging Planter | Glass Vase | Table (similar) | Fabric

 Formal Dining Room: Completed

-We recently finished the formal dining room (see how we originally had it - The Eclectic Blue and White Dining Room) and love how it now pairs with our kitchen.
-We changed out the light, installed wallpaper and added lots of character with plants.
+I've been working on the vintage dining room (see how we originally had it - The Eclectic Blue and White Dining Room) and love how it now pairs with our kitchen.
+We changed out the light, installed wallpaper and added original art and more.

-Upstairs: Master Bedroom and Bath, Greyson's Room, Guest Room and Main Bathroom
+Upstairs: Main Bedroom and Bath, Greyson's Room, Guest Room and Hallway Bath

 Master Closet: Complete